Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Extension to bending rigidities

-We note again that the bending ZA modes in 2D materials can only emerge when the rotational invariance and vanishing stress conditions (also known as the equilibrium conditions) introduced in App.~\ref{inv_conds} are both satisfied~\cite{lin2022,croy2020}.
+Importantly, as a perturbative approach, our obtained close-form expression for the fourth-rank bending rigidity tensor in Eq.~\eqref{eq:bend_rgd_sym} adopts only the primitive unit cell of 2D materials, which avoids adding an explicit bending curvature to monolayer structures and allows the accurate calculations of bending rigidities in the perturbative limit.
+These advantages make our approach more favorable to the supercell method~\cite{wei2013} and cyclic DFT calculations~\cite{banerjee2016,ghosh2019,kumar2020}, which both fit the total energy of bent systems to curvature radii, requiring careful tests of radius range and magnitude to ensure the accuracy and convergence of bending rigidity in the small curvature limit.
+Although an implementation of DFPT into cyclic DFT would also allow for the calculation of bending rigidities, the recent DFPT development of cyclic DFT is focused only on phonon frequencies due to its complexity~\cite{Sharma2026}.
+In addition, we note our bending rigidity formalism is only exact in the linear asymptotic limit where non-linear effects are neglected, and the bending ZA modes in 2D materials can only emerge when the rotational invariance and vanishing stress conditions (also known as the equilibrium conditions) introduced in Appendix~\ref{inv_conds} are both satisfied~\cite{lin2022,croy2020}.
 This statement agrees with a recent study~\cite{aseginolaza2024} which shows that the rotational invariance protects the quadratic ZA phonons in the long-wavelength limit against the phonon-phonon interactions, prohibiting the divergence of bending rigidity as well as allowing the sound propagation in 2D system.
 Besides, our numerical simulations reveal non-zero components of the elastic tensor involving the out-of-plane direction in 2D materials when the aforementioned invariance conditions are not met, further highlighting their importance.